 WHERE: There are typically three phases to the ROARS net, allowing us to practice communications across a range of communications challenges of increasing difficulty.
 We do make changes on some nets, so always check the ROARS calendar for specific net details!

-Phase 1 - Begin on the PARC 147.130 repeater (+ offset, 107.2 PL) located at 6,000 ft on Mount Palomar.
+Step 1 - We begin on the PARC 147.130 repeater (+ offset, 107.2 PL) located at 5,600 ft on Mount Palomar.
 This repeater has broad coverage of San Diego County and is our first choice if we have to communication outside the Ramona area to the larger world.
-We all should have it programmed and know how to use it to talk to the outside world BUT in major events it is often jammed with traffic and not useful for local ROARS needs.
+We all should have it programmed and know how to use it to talk to the outside world, BUT in major events it is often jammed with traffic and not useful for local ROARS needs.

-Phase 2 - The net moves to the ROARS 145.300 repeater (- offset, 88.5 PL) located at 1,400 ft in Ramona with backup power.
+Step 2 - The net moves to the ROARS 145.300 repeater (- offset, 88.5 PL) located at 1,400 ft in the Ramona valley.
+Use it first to start - or join - a ROARS Emergency Net!
 The beauty of this repeater is that is has solar and battery backup power AND our Ramona valley is RF isolated from much of San Diego, so this repeater is our FIRST CHOICE for quiet, reliable local communications.
 Have it in your memory and practice during our nets for future local emergencies.
-Use it first to start - or join - a ROARS Emergency Net!